-There are many in silico tools, for instance: ADMET predictions, searching for binding pockets, investigate protein-protein interaction networks, drug repositioning, protein modeling, grafting sugar onto a protein structure, peptide docking, systems pharmacology, adverse drug reactions, annotated compound collections, virtual screening, analysis of point mutations observed in patients (instead of mutation, variation can also be used), protein docking...
+There are many in silico tools to carry out, for instance, ADMET predictions, binding pocket analysis, define protein-protein interaction networks, rational drug repositioning, protein modeling, graft a sugar onto a protein structure, peptide docking, systems pharmacology, adverse drug reaction predictions, compound collection annotation, virtual screening, analysis of point mutations observed in patients (instead of mutation, variation is nowadays most often used), protein docking...

 If you are new to the field, here are some general ideas: the first step is to define the in silico tools you need.
 This is directly linked to the type of questions you want to address, the type of project, the stage of the project and the data that you have to start with.
 In some cases, in silico approaches can not really help initially, some experiments have to be performed first and then, in silico prediction engines will become very valuable.
 In other situations, you need to start both at the same time, in vitro and in silico experiments while in other situations, in silico study can come first (notion of parallel integration of the approaches, iterative integration like experimental and then silico and then experimental while focused integration starts with silico to filter out unwanted molecules...).

 Also, there are some key differences between chemical biology projects and drug discovery projects and these have to be considered, chemical probes can be critical for drug discovery projects, they are challenging to produce, but at the same time easier with regard to many ADMET properties...etc.
 It also depends how far you want to go... meaning how much funding you have, which is obviously a key limiting factor.

 About 90% of projects entering clinical trials fail